WazapIO/client-csharp/README.md

-# whatsapi - the C# library for the WhatsAPI Go
+# WhatsAPI - the C# library for the WhatsAPI Go

 The V2 of WhatsAPI Go